McFACTS/McFACTS/docs/source/contribute.rst

    |_|_| |_|_|

 You may know ways to speed up McFACTS by writing interfaces to compiled languages to handle computationally intensive tasks.
 This sounds awesome!
+But, please ask the dev team first so you don't waste your time on something we may not implement.

-To ensure McFACTS remains useable, stable, and understandable for future users and our core dev team, we `require` the following conditions be met.
+To ensure McFACTS remains useable, stable, and maintainable for future users and our core dev team, we `require` the following conditions be met.

 #.
 Any code written in a language which extends Python (C, Fortran, Rust, etc...) must have a working unit test which checks for accuracy.
 #.
 As a result, there must be a pure Python version of the function that exists somewhere to do the same math, that we can check our results against.